hackclub/putting-the-you-in-cpu/README.md

 - Data structures like `mm_struct` and `vm_area_struct` are defined to prepare virtual memory management for the new program.
 - `argc` and `envc` are calculated and stored to be passed to the program.
 - `filename` and `interp` store the filename of the program and its interpreter, respectively.
-These start out with the same value, but can change.
-One case where the binary being *executed* is different from the program name is when running interpreted programs like Python scripts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+These start out equal to each other, but can change in some cases: one situation in which the binary being *executed* is different from the program name is when running interpreted programs like Python scripts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+In this example, `filename` points to the Python file but the `interp` is the Python interpreter's path.
 - `buf` is an array filled with the first 256 bytes of the file to be executed.
 It's used to detect the format of the file and load script shebangs.

 (TIL: binprm stands for **bin**ary **pr**og**r**a**m**.)